We just unveiled our latest advancements in AI agents. Watch the product launch on-demand.

 4 minutes read

-The relationship between sales and marketing is often a sore topic.
+The relationship between sales and marketing is vital to high-performing pipelines.
 Greater alignment between sales and marketing requires developing a well-articulated process, supported by technology, that guides how sales and marketing work together.

 The benefit of process and data is that, generally, both are objective.
 Data doesn’t have any personal feelings about the results of a marketing campaign; process isn’t listening in on phone calls with prospects.
 Because of this, many organizations have implemented sales accepted lead (SAL) stages into their demand generation strategy.